 The following performance information indicates some of the risks of investing in the Fund.
-The bar chart shows the Fund's performance for calendar years ended December 31.
-The table illustrates how the Fund's average annual returns for the 1-year and since inception periods compare with those of a broad measure of market performance.
+The bar chart shows the Fund's performance for the calendar years ended December 31.
+The table illustrates how the Fund's average annual returns for the 1-year and since inception periods compare with those of the ICE BofA US Broad Market Index, the Fund's primary benchmark index, as well as the ICE BofA US Corporate & Government Index, ICE BofA 1-10 Year US Corporate & Government Index, and Bloomberg U.S. Intermediate Government/Credit Bond Index, the Fund's secondary benchmark indexes.
 The Fund's past performance, before and after taxes, does not necessarily indicate how it will perform in the future.
 Updated performance information is available on the Fund's website at www.clear-shares.com.